mvolkmann/blog/src/prolog.md

 enter `trace.` and then the query.
 The screenshot below shows the output.
-After each line in the trace, press the spacebar to advance to the next clause to be evaluated.
+After each line in the trace, press the spacebar to advance to the next term to be evaluated.
 After a solution is found, press the semicolon key to begin searching for the next solution.